Michael J. Novotny

 Bellevue, NE 68005

-Bachelor’s Degree in Anthropological Archaeology in Boise State University (B.A., 2005)
+Bachelor’s Degree in Anthropological Archaeology, Boise State University (B.A., 2005)

 Masters Degree in Anthropological Archaeology, Northern Arizona University (M.A.
 2007)